woxane/Sixth-Assignment-Advanced-Multithreading/README.md

 ## Notes
-- You can find unit tests for the first two exercises (`Calculate Pi` and `Priority Simulator`).
+- You can find unit tests for the `Calculate Pi` exercise.
 Use these to ensure you've implemented the code correctly.
-- You are NOT allowed to use the `Thread.Sleep()` method for the `Priority Simulator` exercise.
-- You are NOT allowed to use any other form of synchronization tool for the `Semaphore` exercise.
+- You are NOT allowed to use any other synchronization tool for the `Semaphore` exercise.
 Only Semaphores may be used.

 ## Report